andrewharabor/simPLY_chess/README.md

 - Relies on a [GUI](https://www.chessprogramming.org/GUI) for features like time control and stalemate/checkmate detection

-- Written in Python meaning that it isn't too strong since it can't search past a depth of 4 ply in a reasonable amount of time
+- Written in Python meaning that it isn't too strong since it can't search past a depth of 4-ply in a reasonable amount of time

-- Does not take [3-fold repetition](https://www.chessprogramming.org/Repetitions#Fide_Rule) or the [fifty-move-rule](https://www.chessprogramming.org/Fifty-move_Rule#Fide_Rule) into account meaning that those rules can be exploited when the engine has a winning position
+- Does not take 3-fold repetition or the fifty-move-rule into account meaning that those rules can be exploited when the engine has a winning position

-- Does not have an [opening book](https://www.chessprogramming.org/Opening_Book) meaning that it has almost no variation in the [opening](https://www.chessprogramming.org/Opening) stage of the game
+- Does not have an [opening book](https://www.chessprogramming.org/Opening_Book) meaning that it has almost no variation in the opening stage of the game

+- Still lacks various other [search](https://www.chessprogramming.org/Search) techniques that could improve its speed and strength

 ## My Thoughts

 I decided to program this engine because I enjoy playing chess and I figured it would be a challenging project.
 Despite all of its limitations, the engine actually plays well enough to draw with and even beat me sometimes.
-There are many ways I could improve the playing strength of the engine (both through new features and optimizations), but for now, I'll just leave it as is with maybe a few changes here and there.
-Overall, this project helped me learn a lot and I really enjoyed developing it.
+There are many ways I could improve the playing strength and speend of the engine and while I tried in various ways to do so, it sidetracked me from my original with this project.
+That being said, I'll just leave the engine as it is for now and maybe come back to it in the future.
+Overall, I'm happy with the result and I learned a lot about search algorithms and chess programming in the process.